cdapio/cdap/cdap-docs/pipelines/source/studio.rst

 To successfully publish such a draft (one whose name matches an existing pipeline), you will need to re-name it to a unique name.

-.. _cask-hydrator-studio-plugin-templates:
+.. _cdap-application-studio-plugin-templates:

 Plugin Templates
 ================
-Within Hydrator Studio, you can create *plugin templates:* customized versions of a plugin that are reusable, and can contain pre-configured settings.
+Within the CDAP Application Studio, you can create *plugin templates:* customized versions of a plugin that are reusable, and can contain pre-configured settings.

 Setting can be locked so that they cannot be altered when they are eventually used.